WilbertoPalomar/simple-go-web-app/README.md

 * Verbose Logging, Alerting and Dashboards using ELK Stack
 * Use ECS Fargate
 * Option:  SAM Framework Implementation with CI/CD
-* Modularised CloudFormation separating user data config and use Ansible
+* Modularised CloudFormation separating user data config and use Ansible for idempotence
-* Source Control to have 3 branches (Master, Release, and Develop) and utilise Pull Requests.
+* Source Control to have 3 branches (Master, Release, and Develop) and utilise Pull Requests
 * Ongoing fixes on any exceptions encountered